Yuval-Klechevsky/Devops-protfolio/README.md

 ![img](Screenshot.png)

-Hello this project launched a website for a managing subscriptions on a new gym in the city, featuring a simple frontend with severl API's.
+Hello this project Developed a container that launched a website for a managing subscriptions on a new gym in the city, featuring a simple frontend with severl API's.
-This project follow by the CI/CD workflow ensuring that the website is always up-to-date and always work in clean and smoothly
+This project follow by the CI/CD workflow ensuring that the website is always up-to-date and always work in clean and smoothly with Automated multi-branch Jenkins pipeline

 CI/CD workflow:
 1. Pull